Teksta versija

 [22 March 2007; 30 October 2008]

-9. The Cabinet shall, by 1 December 2008, develop and submit to the Saeima a draft law regarding the alienation of the property of a public person (also a State higher education institution - a derived public person) and also other draft laws related to the alienation of the property of a public person.
+9. The Cabinet shall, by 1 December 2008, develop and submit to the Saeima a draft law regarding the alienation of a property of a public entity (also a State higher education institution - a derived public entity) and also other draft laws related to the alienation of a property of a public entity.

 [22 March 2007; 30 October 2008]

-10. Amendment which provides for the replacement of the words "council (board)" with the word "council" shall come into force on 1 July 2009.
+10. Amendment which provides for the replacement of the words "council (supervisory board)" with the word "council" shall come into force on 1 July 2009.

 [30 October 2008]

-11. Until the moment when the Law on the Completion of the Privatisation of the State and Local Government Property and the Use of Privatisation Certificates is repealed, the notional price of a built-up land parcel to be alienated may not be lower than the lowest of the following values: the cadastral value of the relevant land parcel or the cadastral value of the relevant land parcel as at 31 December 2007.
+11. Until the moment when the Law on the Completion of the Privatisation of the State and Local Government Property and the Use of Privatisation Certificates is repealed, the notional price of a built-up plot of land to be alienated may not be lower than the lowest of the following values: the cadastral value of the relevant plot of land or the cadastral value of the relevant plot of land as at 31 December 2007.

 [30 October 2008; 8 July 2011]

-12. Until the moment when the Law on the Completion of the Privatisation of the State and Local Government Property and the Use of Privatisation Certificates is repealed, the notional price of a non-built-up land parcel to be alienated may not be lower than the lowest of the following values: the cadastral value of the relevant land parcel or the cadastral value of the land as at 31 December 2007.
+12. Until the moment when the Law on the Completion of the Privatisation of the State and Local Government Property and the Use of Privatisation Certificates is repealed, the notional price of a non-built-up plot of land to be alienated may not be lower than the lowest of the following values: the cadastral value of the relevant plot of land or the cadastral value of the land as at 31 December 2007.

 [30 October 2008; 8 July 2011]